To fulfil their commitment to the Principles for Responsible Banking, banks are required to undertake the following three steps:

 |Step 1.
 Impact Analysis

 Individual feedback and support

-An annual Feedback and Support Meeting will provide substantial additional value to member banks through:
+An annual feedback and support meeting will provide substantial additional value to member banks through:

-- individualized, substantive and actionable feedback and advice,
+- Individualized, substantive and actionable feedback and advice,

-- progress assessment and benchmarking against practices of relevant peers,
+- Progress assessment and benchmarking against practices of relevant peers,

-- guidance for banks experiencing challenges in delivering on their commitments and reassurance for banks that are on track,
+- Guidance for banks experiencing challenges in delivering on their commitments and reassurance for banks that are on track,

 - Targeted peer learning: connecting bank swith those peers whose practices and realities are most relevant for their next steps,

 - Advice regarding which collective initiatives and working groups a bank would benefit from most.